Shower Head with filter

 Dull hair, irritated skin?

-Many of these problems begin with lime, chlorine and other substances that can also be found in highly purified tap water.
+Many of these problems begin with limescale, chlorine and other substances that can also be found in high-quality tap water.

 We cleanse, moisturize and care for our skin – only to then scrub the residue of our water off the shower with even more cleaner.